xeniai/python_webhook/README.md

+# python_webhook
-This app uses python for sending messages from files, to a slack platform group channel.
+This app uses Python for sending messages from files, to a Slack platform group channel.